 \subsection{Methodology}

-The methodology proposed works well for small $CPPR$ networks.
-As the number of boundary nodes increases, the number of edges in the maximal planar graph increases almost exponentially.
-The lower bound on the number of edges for a given number of vertices is given in \cite{tutte1962census}. \\ In the construction of $MPRSN$, as the value $r_{max}$ increases, number of switch positions to be optimized also increases, thereby increasing the complexity of problem $\mathbf{\Pi}_1$.
-The $DCCP$, in general, constructs a global overestimator of the objective function and solves the resulting convex subproblem with cheap per iteration complexity\cite{shen2016disciplined}.\\ The proposed method depends on the planarity testing algorithm and extracting admissible planar embeddings simultaneously.
-This process becomes computationally heavy for large networks.
-The number of planar embeddings depends on the number of dangling and non-dangling nodes.
-Also, as the number of dangling nodes increases, the number of admissible planar embeddings increases.
-The Auslander, Parter and Goldsteins algorithm has complexity of $\mathcal{O}\left(m\right)$, where $m$ is the number of nodes in graph.
+The proposed methodology is effective for small CPPR networks.
+However, as the number of boundary nodes increases, the number of edges in the maximal planar graph grows nearly exponentially, with a lower bound on the edge count provided in \cite{tutte1962census}.

+In constructing the maximal planar resistor-switch network (MPRSN), increasing the value of $r_{max}$ leads to a higher number of switch positions that must be optimized, raising the complexity of the optimization problem $\mathbf{\Pi}_1$.
+To address this, the difference of convex programming (DCCP) approach constructs a global overestimator of the objective function and solves the resulting convex subproblem with relatively low per-iteration computational cost \cite{shen2016disciplined}.
+The method also relies on simultaneously performing planarity testing and extracting admissible planar embeddings, which becomes computationally demanding for large networks.
+The number of feasible planar embeddings depends on the distribution of dangling and non-dangling nodes, with the count increasing as the number of dangling nodes rises.
+The Auslander, Parter, and Goldstein algorithm, which underpins this process, has a computational complexity of $\mathcal{O}(m)$, where $m$ is the number of nodes in the graph.